Business account in Germany: what it is and how to open one (step-by-step guide)

 If you’re just launching or scaling your company, a business account offers real, everyday advantages:

-• Smarter money management across teams or multiple projects
+• streamlined money management across teams or multiple projects

 Which business account is right for you?

 Business accounts aren’t one-size-fits-all.
 The ideal setup depends on your company’s legal form, size, and day-to-day needs.
-Whether you're a freelancer, running a small business, or managing a GmbH, the right account should reflect how you actually work.
+Whether you're a freelancer, running a small business, or managing an established business, the right account should reflect how you actually work.

 To help you decide, we’ve outlined typical business profiles — along with the account features that matter most for each: